MavineRakiro/MavineRakiro/README.md

 ### Hi there 👋

 ## My name is Mavine Rakiro and I am not a martian.
 Survival is my skill.
 Reading is my escape.
 Engineering is my art.
-- 🔭 I’m currently working on becoming a better developer than I was yesterday
+- 🔭 I’m currently working on becoming a better engineer than I was yesterday
-- 🌱 I’m currently learning anything and everything machine learning
+- 🌱 I’m currently learning anything and everything on network engineering.
-- 👯 I’m looking to collaborate on machine learning projects
+- 👯 I’m looking to collaborate on software based network engineering projects
 - 📫 How to reach me: mavinesam@gmail.com

 - ⚡ Fun fact: ...
 MEMENTO MORI